 To determine whether you are independently wealthy, you must ask yourself a few basic questions.
 First, do you rely on financial support from anyone?
 If not, then consider yourself financially independent.
 Second, do you depend on your employment income?
 If you answer no to the second question, you would be considered independently wealthy.
 When you have become independently wealthy, you have either saved enough or earn sufficient passive income to give up your day job.

 How to Become Independently Wealthy: Save and Invest Wisely

 The other key ingredient is investing wisely.
-Investing wisely means creating a smart investment plan, be it with a financial advisor or through acquired knowledge, that creates a return on one’s investment.
-For example, I have found that investing on a monthly basis in a mutual fund that covers the broad range of the U.S. Stock Market to be of most benefit to me.
-I recognize that this investment, although it has risk involved, prevents me from being susceptible to the failure of one company or one sector of the market.
-Saving and investing wisely is the road most traveled, but it also provides the greatest chance of reward.
+Investing wisely means creating a smart investment plan.
+This may be with a financial advisor or through acquired knowledge that creates a return on your investment.
+For example, I have found that investing on a monthly basis in a mutual fund is of most benefit to me because it covers the broad range of the U.S. Stock Market.
+This investment, although it has risk involved, prevents me from being susceptible to the failure of one company or one sector of the market.
+Saving and investing wisely is the road most traveled.
+But, it also provides the greatest chance of reward.

 How to Become Independently Wealthy: Invent Income

 Inventing income can cover a wide spectrum of earning additional money.
 For example, if you are a songwriter or musician, you can create an ongoing stream of royalties from your lyrics or music.
 If you purchase a rental property, you could turn it into a cash flow positive stream of income.
 The possibilities are endless.
 Maybe you have a specific skill that people are willing to pay you to teach them.
 Perhaps your area of expertise at work can lead to consulting other companies on the side.
 Do you have something you’re passionate about that you can create into a blog or website and charge for ad revenue?
 Many of us have the tools, knowledge, and talent to create additional income.
 However, do you have the drive to reach your goal?